 In November 2008, Professor Sir Michael Marmot was asked by the then Secretary of State for Health to chair an independent review to propose the most effective evidence-based strategies for reducing health inequalities in England from 2010.

 The final report, 'Fair Society Healthy Lives', was published in February 2010, and concluded that reducing health inequalities would require action on six policy objectives:

-The executive summary and framework of indicators are available above.
-Some other documents are also available:
+The full report and executive summary are available above.
+Related documents are available below:

-- Key Messages of 'Fair Society Healthy Lives'
+- Key Messages of 'Fair Society Healthy Lives PDF

 - Presentation and the graphs from the full report PDF

 - Background paper: a report of the qualitative findings from focus groups with deprived groups PDF

 - economic benefits of health inequality reduction PDF

 To mark one year since the publication of 'Fair Society Healthy Lives', the Marmot Review Team and the London Health Observatory produced baseline figures for some key indicators of the social determinants of health, health outcomes and social inequality that correspond, as closely as is currently possible, to the indicators proposed in Fair Society, Healthy Lives.

 We feel it’s the right time for the social determinants of health approach to become the foundation of global and local health policy.
 We've made significant in-roads, as we see politicians of all major parties in England, and practioners from all over the world embrace our evidence and plans for action.
 You can help us to build our capacity to do more by supporting us.